Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Results and Discussion

+\textbf{TL; DR:}\textit{ Style-based clustering provides an incisive peek into the style-based relationship among the artworks.
+Each neural style representation brings its style nuance.
+Further, the styles present in the majority of publicly available datasets tend to be hierarchical in nature.}

+Style-based clustering provides an interesting perspective on the study of artworks and their historical evolution.
+Figure \ref{fig:clust_dist_graphic} shows a sample of clustering obtained through the neural style features $F_{StyleShot}$ and other neural style features.
+We can traverse the inter and intra-cluster pathways to discern interesting style relationships among artworks in different eras.
+Also, note how different neural style feature representations change the relative inter-painting style distances and how paintings grouped as different \textit{Art movements} in the WikiArt dataset occupy different groups depending upon the style representations.

+In our experiments, we observe an interesting phenomenon: the styles present in the datasets that we use tend to be \textit{hierarchical}.
+We provide the following experimental evidence to support this observation:

-\textit{(i) Majority of the artworks are assigned to just a few clusters suggesting the presence of uneven-sized or hierarchical clusters}: For $F_{gram}$ and $F_{g \cdot c}$, we observe that the majority of the artworks are assigned to just a few clusters (1-3) for the core datasets leading to un-even sized clusters (refer to tables \ref{tab:samp_full} and \ref{tab:samp_cur} in Appendix for the distribution of number of artworks per cluster).
-When we look at these specific clusters for all the datasets, we observe that the majority of artworks present in these clusters are of similar style on the first inspection.
+\textit{(i) Majority of the artworks are assigned to just a few clusters suggesting the presence of uneven-sized or hierarchical clusters}: For $F_{Gram}$ and $F_{g \cdot c}$, we observe that the majority of the artworks are assigned to just a few clusters (1-3) for the core datasets leading to un-even sized clusters (refer to Section \ref{sec: additional_results}).
+When we look at these specific clusters for all the datasets, we observe that the majority of artworks present in these clusters are style-wise close on the first inspection.
 However, when we perform sub-clustering on a single cluster for these datasets, we observe that the artworks can be further divided based on fine-granular style.
-For example, we experiment with sub-clustering a single cluster with the highest number of samples for the Brueghel dataset.
-We observe that after sub-clustering, a seemingly singular style cluster, can be further divided into distinct stylistic clusters.
-This indicates the presence of hierarchical clusters and that the high correlation within the $F_{gram}$ and $F_{g \cdot c}$ features caused the artworks to be assigned to just a few clusters.
-More details of this experiment can be found in Appendix \ref{sub_sec: additional_results_sub_clustering}.
+For example, we experiment with sub-clustering a single cluster with the highest number of samples for the Brueghel dataset (refer to Figure \ref{fig: sub-cluster-samp} (i)).
+We observe that after sub-clustering, a seemingly singular style cluster can be further divided into distinct stylistic clusters.
+This indicates the presence of hierarchical clusters and that the high correlation within the $F_{Gram}$ and $F_{g \cdot c}$ features caused the artworks to be assigned to just a few clusters.
+The cluster distribution for different features can be found in the \ref{sec: additional_results}.